shkim04/shkim04.github.io/blog/2/how-to-create-react-native-modal-with-expo.en.md

 });
 ```

-**Popup component** takes _children, visible, transparent, dismiss, margin_ as props.
+**Popup component** takes **children, visible, transparent, dismiss, margin** as props.
 The component returns Modal.
-Here, Modal only takes _visible, transparent, onRequestClose_ as props.
+Here, Modal only takes **visible, transparent, onRequestClose** as props.
 But, there are other props you can use.
-You can check them on _**[the official website](https://reactnative.dev/docs/modal)**_.
+You can check them on **[the official website](https://reactnative.dev/docs/modal)**.

-Recall that I want the popup window to disappear when I click the outside of it.
-TouchableWithoutFeedback is where we do the trick.
+Recall that I want the popup window to disappear when I click the outside of it. **TouchableWithoutFeedback** is where we do the trick.
 So, we will make it take up the full screen.
-To do that, we will set position to “absolute” and set top, bottom, left, right to “0”.
+To do that, we will set position to `absolute` and set top, bottom, left, right to `0`.

-Children prop under View is where the popup window goes.
-We will pass a content as a prop from the parent component later.
-Margin prop will be used to set margin for View.
+**Children** prop under View is where the popup window goes.
+We will pass a content as a prop from the parent component later. **Margin** prop will be used to set margin for View.
 What it actually does is to adjust the width of the popup window.
-If you pass “0” from the parent component, the popup window will take up 100% of the width of the screen.
-Also, if you pass “20px” or “10%”, the width of the popup content will be shortened.
+If you pass `0` from the parent component, the popup window will take up 100% of the width of the screen.
+Also, if you pass `20px` or `10%`, the width of the popup content will be shortened.

 ## App.js
 Now, we will import **Popup component** and create a button.
 If we click the button, the Popup will show up.
-Instead of importing Button from “react-native”, we will import **TouchableOpacity** and make it look like a button because it is easily noticeable when clicked.
+Instead of importing Button from `react-native`, we will import **TouchableOpacity** and make it look like a button because it is easily noticeable when clicked.

-To open and close the popup window, we should store the state of visibility, so we will import useState from “react”.
+To open and close the popup window, we should store the state of visibility, so we will import useState from `react`.
 Also, we need to create openPopup, closePopup handlers to set the state of visibility.
-When we press the button, it will trigger openPopup handler and set the state to “true”.
-The closePoup handler will be passed to Popup component we created to close itself by setting the state to “false”.
+When we press the button, it will trigger openPopup handler and set the state to `true`.
+The closePoup handler will be passed to Popup component we created to close itself by setting the state to `false`.
 Finally, We will add some css rules to the popup window so that we can see them properly.

 ```js
 import { useState } from 'react';